twinlogix/typetta/docs/chapters/client/context.md

 }
 ```

 The generated DAOContext will automatically contain the references to the two DAOs that correspond to the two stored entities.
-Obtain a reference to a DAO is really simple: you can access the DAOContext as an associative array as following:
+Obtaining a reference to a DAO is really simple: you can access the DAOContext as an associative array as follows:

 ```typescript
 const userDAO = daoContext.user;